perpetual-hydrofoil/smokinguns/README.md

-This is a complete install of Smoking Guns 1.1 for Linux (git as of Jan 8, 2017), including all optional maps and packs available as of that date, compiled for 64-bit Linux.
+This is a complete install of Smokin' Guns (Smoking Guns) 1.1 for Linux (git as of Jan 8, 2017), including all optional maps and packs available as of that date, compiled for 64-bit Linux.

+See https://www.smokin-guns.org/ for the website.
+This is a great game for kids to play as well if you don't mind cartoonish violence and, of course, the smokes ;)

 HOW TO INSTALL:
 ===============